Septic (Onsite Wastewater) Systems

 After your application is processed an Environmental Health Practitioner will come to your property to take soil samples and determine a location and design for your septic system.
 All septic system designs need to be done or approved by FDHU.

-Once you receive your permit and design, you can choose to install your own system or hire a sewer contractor licensed by FDHU.
-For a list of licensed sewer contractors see the link at the bottom of the page.
+Once you receive your permit and design, you can choose to install your own system or hire a septic contractor licensed by FDHU.
+For a list of licensed septic contractors see the link at the bottom of the page.
 To see licensure requirements for installing a septic system see section ‘Installer Requirements’.

-Septic system installers must either be a FDHU licensed sewer contractor or certified property owner.
+Septic system installers must either be a FDHU licensed septic contractor or certified property owner.

 All homeowners installing or repairing their own septic system must obtain a permit as specified above under “The Septic System Permitting Process”.